 Epic Adventures (32x)

 Epic Adventures is a lovely 32x texture pack which stays very true to the default Minecraft look, despite the added pixel density.
 Of particular note here is the wonderful fluffiness of both the clouds and the leaves on trees.
+A lovely pack for gandering about forests searching for bees or other forest-dwelling Minecraft mobs.

 Download link: Epic Adventures

 I remember using Faithful what feels like (and could well have been) nearly a decade ago.
 It's one of the longest-standing texture packs, and it rose to stardom by remaining - you guessed it - incredibly faithful to the vanilla textures.
 If default Minecraft has 32x32 textures, it would look like this.
+And everything is up-to-date for Minecraft 1.17, including the dozens of different kinds of Copper blocks that you can now view at double their vanilla resolution.

 Download link: Faithful